kayac-chang/social-proof-section/Guide.md

 }
 ```

-mention that when we using `children` keyword on props,
+Mention that when we using `children` keyword on props,
 we can write some nested children like how we write in normal HTML.

 next, we are going to handle list of rates and comments,